rocket-pool/old.docs.rocketpool.net/src/guides/testnet/mainnet.md

    You will overwrite this with the latest version of the CLI anyway, but if you want to be thorough, you can remove the old one first.

 At this point your testnet installation has been purged, and you can safely migrate to a new mainnet installation.
-Follow the [Docker Mode installation](docker.md) guide carefully to set it up.
+Follow the [Creating Node with Docker](../node/docker.md) guide carefully to set it up.
 ::::

 :::: tab Native Mode